bytecodealliance/registry/README.md

 ## Overview

-This repository contains an implementation of the Warg protocol, a client, server, and CLI.
+This repository contains the reference implementation of the Warg protocol, a client, server, and CLI.

 A Warg client and server can be used to distribute WebAssembly components to various component tooling.

+See the [introduction](docs/README.md) for the design decisions and scope.

 ## Prerequisites